seraphcxl/LampLighter/README.md

 LampLighter
 ===========

-A Mac OS X Quartz 2D and CoreImage Demo
+A Mac OS X Quartz 2D and CoreGraphics Demo